enovision/ext-pdf-viewer/Readme.md

 ### External pdf.js files

-This singleton puts dynamically the required pdfjs files in the head of your index.html file.
+This required pdfjs files are automatically loaded in the head of your index.html file (see package.json, `js` section).
 This reduces the effort of adding the tags in this file yourself and it will give no errors when creating your own build for the paths are always correctly set.